 Mercury.
-MESSENGER image of the surface of Mercury, the closest planet to the Sun.
-The two largest craters are named Polygnotus (top centre) and Boethius (upper left).
-The Polygnotus crater is 133 kilometres across.
+MESSENGER image of part of the surface of Mercury, the closest planet to the Sun.
+Numerous craters and several scarps (cliffs) are seen in this image.
 The MESSENGER (Mercury Surface, Space Environment, Geochemistry and Ranging) spacecraft was launched from Earth in August 2004.
 After a series of flybys of Earth, Venus and Mercury, to slow it down, the spacecraft will enter orbit around Mercury in March 2011.
 It will then start a year-long mission to map and study the surface.
 This image was obtained during MESSENGER's second flyby of Mercury in October 2008.

 Model release not required.
 Property release not required.